 For managers, the biggest thing they didn’t like about one-on-ones was how much time it takes to do them in the middle of so many other priorities.
 The other interesting call out to the responses for this question is that many of the employees responded indicated that they didn’t like one-on-ones because the advice they were receiving in them wasn’t helpful.

-What’s the best way to improve one-on-ones?
+The best way to improve one-on-ones?
+An agenda.

 The majority of one-on-ones had no agenda that was shared prior to the meeting.
 Seeing how just this simple practice could have a positive impact on many of the responses to the questions above, it’s not surprising that adding an agenda was the most popular response on how to improve one-on-ones.